-Introduction 1
+1 Introduction

 In the last fifty years municipalities across Europe have faced different economic and government budget challenges that put pressure on their performances in terms of efficiency, effectiveness and quality of public services.
 On the one hand, the demand for the provision of public goods has registered a general increase.
 Citizens are more conscious and demand a wider and more skilled set of public goods, together with greater level of accountability than in the past.
-On the other hand, the fulfilment of public finance requirements, imposed by central governments to local governments to achieve the EU fiscal discipline, has led municipalities to reduce their expenditures Bel and Warner, 2015.
-Therefore, municipalities - especially small ones - might find difficult to meet the demands of standard levels of local public goods while reducing their expenditure, since they cannot take advantages of economies of scale.
-To deal with these issues, central governments tried to rethink service delivery through the implementation of new different institutional tools: amalgamation of municipalities and inter-municipal cooperation.
+On the other hand, the fulfilment of the EU fiscal discipline on public finance requirements, imposed by central governments to local governments, has led municipalities to reduce their expenditures [Bel and Warner, 2015].
+Therefore, municipalities - especially small ones - might find difficult to meet the demands of standard levels of local public goods while reducing their expenditure.
+Indeed, their territorial scale is too small to efficiently provide high standard level of public services [Hulst et al., 2009].
+To deal with these issues, central governments are experiencing new institutional tools: amalgamation of municipalities and inter-municipal cooperation.

-Municipal amalgamation is very different from inter-municipal cooperation, and aims to reduce the number of units of sub-national governments, by compulsory merging neighboring borders and creating new entities.
+Municipal amalgamation is very different from inter-municipal cooperation, and aims to reduce the number of units of sub-national governments, by compulsory merging neighbouring borders and creating new entities.
 The objective of municipal amalgamation is to achieve efficiency gains, from both the exploitation of economies of scale, since a larger area can be served after the coordination agreements, and the internalization of externalities [Oates, 1972, Case et al., 1993].
+However, the municipal amalgamation is difficult to achieve because of the strong opposition of local policy-makers, who may have to renounce to their decision-making powers [Mello and Lago-Penas, 2013].

-On the contrary, in the inter-municipal cooperation case, municipalities reciprocally cooperate in order to provide a wide range of public services or organize service delivery between partners.
+An alternative tool to the amalgamation process is the inter-municipal cooperation, a governance structure where municipalities reciprocally cooperate in order to provide a wide range of public services or organize service delivery between partners.
 Within this framework, the degree of institutionalization and the extent of decision-making powers are key elements [van Montfort and Hulst, 2011].
-Municipalities can transfer their own decision-making powers on some public services to a standing organization.
-Hence, the latter becomes a new entity, along with the cooperating municipalities, entitled to provide only the transferred public services.
-Thus, municipalities enter into a formal agreement to co-operate without being replaced by a joint standing organization.
+In fact, municipalities can transfer some public services to a standing organization, which would be a new entity along with the cooperating municipalities.
+Thus, municipalities enter into a formal agreement to co-operate with the standing organization without being replaced by it.

-The literature has shown that the inter-municipal cooperation is a more flexible solution than amalgamation, since municipalities can maintain, on their own territory, local political representatives [Dollery et al., 2006, Feiock and Scholz, 2009, Blaeschke, 2014].
-Saarimaa and Tukiainen [2015], using Finnish data, find that municipalities, before amalgamation, shift part of the costs of additional expenditures to the future partners by increasing debt or liquidating assets.
+The literature [Dollery et al., 2006, Feiock and Scholz, 2009, Mello and Lago-Penas, 2013, Blaeschke, 2014] has shown that the inter-municipal cooperation is a more flexible solution than amalgamation.
+Municipalities can maintain, on their own territory, local political representatives and decision power on fiscal policy; moreover, inter-municipal cooperation avoid the typical free-riding problems of amalgamations.
+In fact, Saarimaa and Tukiainen [2015], using Finnish data, find that municipalities before amalgamation shift part of the costs of additional expenditures to the future partners, by increasing debt or liquidating assets.
 Similar findings are shown by Fritz and Feld [2015], who observe higher debt dynamics for a sample of amalgamated German municipalities.
-They also show that debt dynamics are higher if the number of amalgamated municipalities increases, and if municipalities are either forced to merge or annexed.
+They also show that debt dynamics are higher if the number of amalgamated municipalities increases, and if municipalities are forced to merge.